sergeballif/NSC-Math-181/Syllabus.md

 * A revision of a Miniproject that was assessed at Novice level.
 * A third attempt of a Quiz.
 * A 24-hour extension on any Midterm Exam, Miniproject, WeBWorK set, or Teaching Item, or the Getting Started assignment.
-If you choose to use a token for a deadline extension, you must inform me prior to the original deadline (which is 11:59pm EDT Sunday) and the new deadline will become 11:59pm EDT Monday.
+If you choose to use a token for a deadline extension, you must inform me prior to the original deadline.
 Submissions given after the extended deadline are not accepted.

 Opportunities to earn additional tokens may be given during the semester.